on 10-28-2019 04:04 AM - last edited a month ago

 What other data streams exist?

 New cameras include multiple streams, such as: Exposure time, White balance (Kelvin and RGB), Sensor ISO, Average luminance, Image uniformity, Scene classification, Face coordinates and details (smiles), Predominant hue, Camera orientation, Image orientation, Gravity vector, Wind processing, Microphone is wet, AGC Audio level, Disparity matrix...
-In most cases tools to use these data easily do not exist yet, but you can convert the data to other formats (CSV, JSON...)
+In some cases tools to use these data easily do not exist yet, but you can convert the data to other formats (CSV, JSON...)

 Do edited or processed videos have metadata?